Climate Change Mitigation and Adaptation

 Energy Conservation and CO2 Emission Reduction in Logistics

 The Yamaha Group is working to increase energy efficiency and reduce CO2 emissions in logistics operations together with efforts to improve transportation efficiency and shorten transportation lead times.
 To this end, we are incorporating CO2 emission reduction initiatives into various activities.
-For example, we are working to raise truck and container loading ratios, review warehouse locations and transport routes to shorten transportation distances, examine the possibility of incorporating low-carbon modes of transportation (ships and trains), revise transportation packing specifications, conduct joint transportation with other companies, and dispose of waste in the area it is produced.
+For example, we are working to raise truck and container loading ratios, review warehouse locations and transport routes to shorten transportation distances, examine the possibility of incorporating low-carbon transportation methods (ships and trains), revise transportation packing specifications, conduct joint transportation with other companies, and dispose of waste in the area it is produced.

-The Group’s total domestic transport volume (including transportation by domestic sales companies, etc.) in fiscal 2022 decreased 3.1 million ton-kilometers year on year, to 1.6 million ton-kilometers.
-CO2 emissions were down 566 t-CO2 year on year, to 2,527 t-CO2.
 Reducing CO2 emissions from logistics requires the cooperation of transportation companies.
 As such, we are working with them to develop the necessary systems by requesting that the transportation companies we work with cooperate in environmental efforts and incorporating environmental matters into questionnaires.

 Resource Conservation and CO2 Emission Reduction in Piano Frame Transportation